Urban Regeneration for Historic Cairo

 - Synthesis of the transformation of Cairo urban fabric;

-- Delimitation of the Historic Cairo WH site and SOUV drafted;
+- Delimitation of the Historic Cairo WH site and retrospective Statement of Outstanding Universal Value drafted;

 - Consultation with the concerned administrations and institutions launched;

-- Protocols of Cooperation with Central Agency for Public Mobilization and Statistics (CAPMAS) and National Organisation for Urban Harmony (NOUH) signed;
+- Protocols of Cooperation with Central Agency for Public Mobilization and Statistics (CAPMAS), National Organisation for Urban Harmony (NOUH) and Governorate of Cairo signed;

 - Urgent protection measures drafted and under discussion with NOUH;